fpgaprince/rtd/docs/source/hdl.rst

     type mem is array (0 to N) of std_logic_vector(15 downto 0);

     --2D array of SLVs.
 N width/column, M depth/height/row
-    type mem is array (0 to N, 0 to M) of std_logic_vector(15 downto 0);
+    --3D array because each indice is not a bit, but a vector, type mem is array (0 to N, 0 to M) of std_logic_vector(15 downto 0);

-for instance in video/imaging
+    --for instance in video/imaging
-1920x1080 = (height x width) or (row x column) "array or matrix", but each index holds a pixel. if it is an RGB pixel, then it is 8bit x 8bit x 8bit = 24bit pixel res. = std_logic_vector(23 downto 0)
+    --1920x1080 = (height x width) or (row x column) "array or matrix", but each index holds a pixel.
+    --if it is an RGB pixel, then it is 8bit x 8bit x 8bit = 24bit per pixel = std_logic_vector(23 downto 0)
+    -- 8x8x8 = 512 color levels.